outdreamer/build-a-cure-1/docs/intent_matching.md

 ## Intent matching

-  - intent of an object/function/system is 'reason to use it'
+  - an intent of an item (object/function/system) is a 'reason to use it'

     - intent stack is full set of reasons to use it, based on known/derivable intents